sdf-labs/sdf-pypi/README.md

-# sdf-pypi
+# sdf-cli

-A repository to house the sdf binary install via python's pip
+A package to house the sdf binary install via python's pip